clayne/hacktical-c/README.md

 If you would like to help make this book happen, all contributions are welcome.
 The repository is set up for sponsoring via GitHub and I've launched a [gofundme campaign](https://gofund.me/46f9b954).

 ## Chapters
-The structure of this book is designed to form a natural progression, where later chapters build upon concepts that have already been introduced.
+The content is arranged to form a natural progression, where later chapters build upon concepts that have already been introduced.
+That being said; feel free to skip around, just be prepared to backtrack to fill in blanks.

 - [Macros](https://github.com/codr7/hacktical-c/tree/main/macro)
 - [Fixed-Point Arithmetic](https://github.com/codr7/hacktical-c/tree/main/fix)